 Perhaps I’m an unlikely investigator.
 As a nearly lifelong Southern Baptist, I’ve never once doubted that I should believe what the Bible says about the Father, Son, and Holy Spirit.
-And as someone who tends to avoid conflict, I have never been much inclined to rock the theological boat.
-Nevertheless, my struggle to understand how the “One God” of Israel (Deut.
+And as someone who tends to avoid conflict, I’ve never really been inclined to rock the theological boat.
+Yet my struggle to understand how the “One God” of Israel (Deut.
 6:4) could be composed of three persons eventually led me to conduct a full-blown doctrinal investigation that I now share with you.

-Then I encountered a series of challenging circumstances that effectively upended my life.
-It was the best thing that could have happened to me, because I knew there was no hope of facing it in my own strength.
-In my desperation, I turned back to God and threw myself upon his great mercy – and when He graciously met me there I devoted my life to him from that point forward.
+About this time I was confronted with a series of health and relational circumstances that effectively upended my world.
+In retrospect, it was the best thing that could have happened to me.
+I became painfully aware of the fact that I had no hope of facing life’s valleys in my own strength.
+I turned back to my Creator and threw myself upon his great mercy – and when he graciously met me there I devoted my life to him from that point forward.

 We do not start our Christian lives by working out our faith for ourselves; it is mediated to us by Christian tradition, in the form of sermons, books and established patterns of church life and fellowship.
 We read our Bibles in the light of what we have learned from these sources; we approach Scripture with minds already formed by the mass of accepted opinions and viewpoints with which we have come into contact…It is easy to be unaware that it has happened; it is hard even to begin to realize how profoundly tradition in this sense has molded us.
 But we are forbidden to become enslaved to human tradition…We may never assume the complete rightness of our own established ways of thought and practice and excuse ourselves the duty of testing and reforming them by the Scriptures.J.I.
 Packer, Fundamentalism and the Word of God, pp. 69-70